teobinfa/matteobinfare/index.md

 - **Certification:** CFA® charterholder

 ### Personal
 I enjoy running, soccer, and cooking.
 Before college, I played professional and semi-professional soccer in Italy.
-My wife Casey is an emergency room nurse and teaching professor at the University of Missouri, and we have a daughter, Mia.
+My wife [Casey](https://business.missouri.edu/){: .university-link} is an emergency room nurse and teaching professor at the University of Missouri, and we have a daughter, Mia.
 I am also a long-term cancer survivor and participate in fundraising activities.